nvdb-vegdata/nvdbtransportportal/konsept5_network.md

 # Road network

 The NVDB road network is combined with NVDB feature types in a wide range of applications and products.
-You may utilize a pre-made product, query the NVDB api, or use the "show network" toggle switch in [Vegkart version 3](./vegkart.md).
+You may utilize a pre-made product, query the NVDB api, or use the "show network" toggle switch in [Vegkart](./vegkart.md).

 ![Show road network in Vegkart](./pics/vegnett_vegkart.png)